West Point Traditions

 Army-Navy

-Every year at the end of the regular season for college football, at least one game remains for the Academies: the Army-Navy game.
+Every year at the end of the regular season for college football, at least one game remains for the nation's service academies: the Army-Navy game.
 It is one of the most storied and fierce rivalries of all time.

-At the beginning of each game, the Army cadets and the Navy midshipmen assemble on the football field in what is known as the March-On.
-There is always a spectacular flyover by Naval and Army Aviators.
-Then the Army Golden Knights Parachute team falls from the sky to land on the 50-yard line.
+At the start of each game, Army cadets and Navy midshipmen assemble on the football field in what is known as the March-On.
+There is always a spectacular flyover by Navy and Army aviators.
+The Army Golden Knights parachute team glides from the sky to land on the 50-yard line.

 The Army-Navy game is steeped in tradition and is one of the most exciting games of the year!